Fulmar (rocket)

 The Fulmar was a two-stage British sounding rocket.
+It was related to the Spanish INTA-300.

 The Fulmar, developed by Bristol Aerojet, consisted of a Heron starting stage with 107 kN thrust and a Snipe upper stage with 16.7 kN thrust.
 The Fulmar had a diameter of 26 centimetres and a length of 7.47 metres.
 It weighed 500 kilograms at launch and could reach a height of 250 kilometres.
-The Fulmar was fired six times between 1976 and 1979 at Andoya; the last launch, on 19 March 1979, failed.